Rizama-Victor/Development-of-an-Object--Detection-Algorithm-for-Pipeline-Monitoring/README.md

-# Development of an Object Detection Algorithm for Crude Oil Pipeline Leakage Detection and Monitoring
+# Development of an Object Detection Algorithm for Crude Oil Pipeline Leakage Detection
 This repository contains the implementation of the project titled _"Development of an Object Detection Algorithm for Crude Oil Pipeline Leakage Monitoring"_, at the Advanced Engineering and Innovation Research Group (AEIRG), Department of Mechatronics Engineering, Federal University of Technology Minna (FUTMinna), Nigeria.

 ---